No-kill shelter

-A no-kill shelter is an animal shelter that does not kill healthy or treatable animals even when the shelter is full, reserving euthanasia for terminally ill animals or those considered dangerous to public safety.
+A no-kill shelter is an animal shelter that does not kill healthy or treatable animals based on time limits or capacity, reserving euthanasia for terminally ill animals, animals suffering poor quality of life, or those considered dangerous to public safety.
+Some no-kill shelters will commit to not killing any animals at all, under any circumstance, except as required by law.
 A no-kill shelter uses many strategies to promote shelter animals; to expanding its resources using volunteers, housing and medical protocols; and to work actively to lower the number of homeless animals entering the shelter system.
 Up to ten percent of animals could be killed in a no-kill shelter and still be considered a no-kill shelter.

 Definition

-A no-kill or limited admit shelter is a shelter that saves healthy, treatable and rehabilitatable animals.
+A no-kill shelter is a shelter that saves healthy, treatable and rehabilitatable animals and reduces their euthanasia rates by screening and selecting the animals they bring into their care, known as a limited admission shelter.
 As a benchmark, at least 90% of the animals entering the shelter are expected to be saved.
 The save rate must be based on all animals entering the shelter.
-In 2010, Nathan Winograd wrote, "It does not matter if the animals are old, blind, deaf, missing limbs, or traumatized.
-All of these animals are worthy of our compassion, all of them can find homes, and all of them deserve to."